amgorithm/Postcode/README.md

 To keep myself on track, I used Todoist to break down each feature of the application into manageable tasks to focus on, and a planner to ensure I managed my time sensibly.

-I utilised Dribble for layout and colour theme inspiration and designed Postcode’s CSS on Excalidraw.
+I utilised Dribbble for layout and colour theme inspiration and designed Postcode’s CSS on Excalidraw.
 Below are snippets of the CSS for the homepage and the user posts page:

 ![Homepage](./client/src/images/readme/homepage-css.png)